-Once a person obtains a green card the next step in achieving their goals is obtaining United States Citizenship or going through the Naturalization process.
-There may also be instances where a person is already a United States Citizen, although born abroad due to their parents’ status at the time of their birth.
-It is important to obtain proper legal counsel in order to discuss options before applying for Naturalization.
+Once a person obtains a green card, the next step in achieving their goals is obtaining United States Citizenship or going through the Naturalization process.
+There may also be instances where a person is already a United States Citizen, although born abroad, due to their parents’ status at the time of their birth.
+It is important to obtain proper legal counsel to discuss options before applying for Naturalization.

-A Naturalization application is generally the final time USCIS has to scrutinize you before allowing you to stay in the United States permanently.
-The laws regarding US Citizenship as well as the applications themselves are very intricate and can often be confusing for someone who is not familiar with them.
+A Naturalization application is generally the final time USCIS scrutinizes you before permanently allowing you to stay in the United States.
+The laws regarding U.S. citizenship and the applications themselves are intricate and can often be confusing for someone unfamiliar with them.

-If you are ready to take the next step and become a US Citizen contact Dominguez Law Firm, PLLC today to schedule a consultation and determine how we can help.
+If you are ready to become a U.S. citizen, contact Dominguez Law Firm, PLLC, today to schedule a consultation and learn how we can help.

 Frequently Asked Questions